thomasblanchet/wid-stata-tool/README.md

+> [!IMPORTANT]
+>
+> Thank you for your interest in this project.
+However, please be aware that this repository is **no longer maintained**.
+>
+> - No further updates or bug fixes will be made.
+> - Issues and pull requests will not be responded to.
+>
+> For any critical needs, please consider forking the repository and making your own updates.

+> [!WARNING]
+>
+> I have serious concerns regarding the reliability and the integrity of the data this package accesses.
+> I advise users to exercise extreme caution and skepticism when using this tool, and I recommend seeking alternative sources for accuracy and reliability.

 # WID.world Stata command

 This is the official Stata command of the World Inequality Database (WID.world).
 It lets users download data directly from WID.world into Stata.